RossDScott/BlazorMicrofrontendPOC/README.md

 LibraryOne has a component and a couple of Pages in.
 LibraryTwo has a dependency on a different version of MudBlazor than the HostSite.
 It also using DI for a local service.

+If you want to run this locally you will need to update the AssemblyFolderPaths in MicrofrontendRegistration.json